REMOVE OBAMA NOW!

 a New Concept of Politics

 Lyndon H. LaRouche, Jr., gave this keynote address to a LaRouche PAC Town Meeting in Windsor, N.J., on Dec.
 11, 2011.
 The panel was moderated by Diane Sare, who is one of the slate of six national LaRouche Democratic Congressional candidates.
-The video address is available at the Lyndon LaRouche PAC website.
+The video address is available here.

 We are in a very interesting world, which means it is a very frightening world.
 And what is being done at this point, on both sides of the Atlantic in particular, is not at first glance particularly refreshing or reassuring.

 The situation is as follows: We have a President who is unfit, even for citizenship, actually; who is clinically insane.
 There is no question in fact but that he is clinically insane.

 However, the problem is, that because of certain things that have happened over the recent several decades, we in the United States no longer have, generally, the kind of courage that a citizen would tend to have in earlier times.
 The assassination of John F. Kennedy, and the launching of the prolonged Indo-China War, in which we lost our morality, our courage, and everything else, has taken its toll.
 And what's happened since then, particularly in the past nearly ten years now, under George W. Bush, Jr., and Obama, has done everything to destroy the confidence and even the morality of our people.